aristoteleo/dynast-release/docs/getting_started.rst

 ===============
 Welcome to dynast!

 Dynast is a command-line pipeline that preprocesses data from metabolic labeling scRNA-seq experiments and quantifies the following four mRNA species: unlabeled unspliced, unlabeled spliced, labeled unspliced and labeled spliced.
-In addition, dynast can perform statistical correction of these species through expectation maximization (EM) and Bayesian inference.
-Please see :ref:`statistical_correction` for more details on how the statistical correction is performed.
+In addition, dynast can perform statistical estimation of these species through expectation maximization (EM) and Bayesian inference.
+Please see :ref:`statistical_estimation` for more details on how the statistical estimation is performed.

 .. image:: _static/punnet_square.svg
 	:width: 500